What Happens to a Cast When Their Show Is Cancelled?

 Sometimes, fan pressure changes the outcome.
 When Brooklyn Nine-Nine was cancelled by Fox, NBC picked it up within 48 hours — driven by an outpouring of fan support.
 Lucifer was saved by Netflix after fan campaigns.
 Manifest found a new home on Netflix after its NBC cancellation.

 That's why we believe every cancelled show deserves a proper ending — for the audience, yes, but also for the people who made it.
+For more on what happens to the story itself after cancellation, read what happens when a show is cancelled mid-story.
 Explore our fan-written endings and give those stories the closure they deserve.